danyork/draft-deploying-dnssec-crypto-algs/draft-york-dnsop-deploying-dnssec-crypto-algs.md

 * Usage in a Delegation Signer (`DS`) record {{?RFC3658}} for the "chain of trust" connecting back to the root of DNS

+* Generation of NSEC/NSEC3 responses by authoritative DNS servers

 * Validation of DNSSEC signatures by DNS resolvers

 In order for a new cryptographic algorithm to be fully deployed,